marcodev01/serverless-martian-bank/README.md

 # serverless-martian-bank

-This project demonstrates a serverless architecture using the Architecture as Code (AaC) paradigm, developed with AWS CDK (TypeScript).
+This project demonstrates a serverless application using the Architecture as Code (AaC) paradigm, developed with AWS CDK (TypeScript).
 It is based on the [Martian Bank Demo](https://github.com/cisco-open/martian-bank-demo) by Outshift by Cisco and reimagines its microservice architecture in a serverless environment.

 ## Project Overview

-The **Serverless Martian Bank** showcases a Domain-Driven Design (DDD) approach.
-Each business domain (Accounts, Loans, Transactions) is implemented as an independent, stateless stack.
+The **Serverless Martian Bank** showcases a Architecture as Code (AaC) approach applying Domain-Driven Design (DDD).
+Each business domain (Accounts, Loans, Transactions, ATM) is implemented as an independent, stateless stack.
 It incorporates the use of AWS CDK constructs across multiple levels (L1, L2, and custom L3) to showcase reusable and modular design patterns for demonstration and research purposes.
 The architecture is composed of the following stack types:

 ### Core Stacks